Paul-Houser/Aesthetic-Startpage-Pywal-Dockerized/README.md

 # Aesthetic-Startpage
-Aesthetic Startpage to boost your productivity and at the same time give your desktop a new aesthetic look.
+A fork of Aesthetic Startpage with pywal theme support and dockerized to get around some browser homepage/new tab restrictions.

 # Installation
 1. Download/Clone this repository.